duosecurity/duo_client_python/README.md

 **Accounts** - https://www.duosecurity.com/docs/accountsapi

-**Activity** - TBD (As of now, the activity endpoint is not in general availability and is restricted to a few customers for private preview.
+**Activity** - The activity endpoint is in public preview and subject to change
-If you have any questions or need more information, feel free to reach out to support for guidance.)

 ## Tested Against Python Versions
 * 3.7